 Plan Your Shoot

-Coming Soon Listings
+Step 5: Include Coming Soon Listings

+Understanding how to market your listings on Zillow truly takes understanding as to how the platform works and leveraging it to its best use.
 Get the full benefit of your efforts by being the only agent listed and preventing other agents from stealing your leads.
 Zillow Premier Agent allows you to be the exclusive agent on your Zillow listings so you can be the ONLY agent prospects see on your listings rather than just one of three.